bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 Make sure that the SQL will work on its own when you create it.

-> PHPStorm includes a database tool, [DataGrip](https://www.jetbrains.com/ja-jp/datagrip/), which has all the necessary features for SQL development such as code completion and SQL refactoring.
+> PHPStorm includes a database tool, [DataGrip](https://www.jetbrains.com/datagrip/), which has all the necessary features for SQL development such as code completion and SQL refactoring.
 Once the DB connection and other setups are made, SQL files can be executed directly in the IDE. [^3][^4]

 ## JsonSchema.

-Define the resource representation of `Ticket` (ticket item) and `Tickets` (ticket item list) with [JsonSchema](http://json-schema.org/) and save them respectively.
+Create new files that will represent the resource `Ticket` (ticket item) and `Tickets` (ticket item list) with [JsonSchema](http://json-schema.org/):

 `var/schema/response/ticket.json`